Ephesians (synthesis) · Isaiah 53:4–6 · Ephesians 5:1–2 · Revelation 5:5–9

 Isaiah wrote this seven hundred years before the crucifixion.

-Ephesians 1:7 — "In Him we have redemption through His blood, the forgiveness of sins, in accordance with the riches of God's grace."
+7 "In Him we have redemption through His blood, the forgiveness of sins, in accordance with the riches of God's grace."

-Ephesians 2:13 — "But now in Christ Jesus you who once were far away have been brought near by the blood of Christ."
+13 "But now in Christ Jesus you who once were far away have been brought near by the blood of Christ."

-Ephesians 1:20–22 — "He raised Christ from the dead and seated Him at His right hand in the heavenly realms, far above all rule and authority, power and dominion, and every name that is invoked, not only in the present age but also in the one to come.
-And God placed all things under His feet and appointed Him to be head over everything for the church."
+20 which He exerted in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly realms, 21 far above all rule and authority, power and dominion, and every name that is named, not only in the present age but also in the one to come.
+22 And God put everything under His feet and made Him head over everything for the church,

 This course began with one verse:

-John 1:18 (BSB) — "No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made Him known."
+18 "No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made Him known."

 The Greek word behind "made Him known" is exegeomai — the root of the word exegesis.
 Jesus did not merely describe the Father.
 He exegeted the Father into human sight — drew Him out, into the world, where we could see Him.